Army Chief Reviews Final Preparations For SOFEX 2024 In Aqaba

 Date

-Amman, August 15 (Petra) - Chairman of the Joint Chiefs of Staff, Major General Yousef Huneiti, conducted an inspection on Thursday of the final preparations for the 14th edition of the Special Operations Forces exhibition
+AMMAN - Chairman of the Joint Chiefs of Staff Maj.
+Gen. Yousef Ahmed Huneiti on Thursday inspected the final preparations for the 14th Special Operations Forces exhibition and conference SOFEX 2024, which will be held at the Aqaba Special Economic Zone Authority on September 1.

-(SOFEX 2024), set to take place on September 1 in the Aqaba Special Economic Zone.
+During his visit, Huneiti, accompanied by senior military officers, toured various pavilions of the exhibition and assessed the readiness of the participating military units for the exercises to be held during the event, according to the Jordan News Agency, Petra.

-Accompanied by senior officers of the Jordan Armed Forces, Huneiti toured the various sections and pavilions of the exhibition, receiving detailed briefings on the final arrangements and the readiness of the military formations participating in the exercises scheduled during the event.
+The army chief praised the efforts made to ensure the exhibition is prepared on schedule and underlined the importance of SOFEX as a major platform for international engagement in the defence and security sectors.

-Huneiti commended the diligent efforts to ensure preparations are completed according to the established timeline.
-He highlighted that SOFEX 2024 presents a significant opportunity for Jordan to engage with allied and friendly nations in research, development, and the latest advancements in defense industries.
+The event is an opportunity for Jordan and its allies to work together to advance defence technology and industry.

-Established in 1996 under royal directives, SOFEX has grown into the largest event of its kind globally.
-The exhibition features discussion sessions and seminars where senior military and civilian officials from various countries exchange experiences and insights in the field of special operations and defense industries.
+Established in 1996 in response to Royal directives, SOFEX is recognised as the largest global event of its kind that features comprehensive discussions and seminars led by top military and civilian leaders from various countries, focusing on the latest developments in special operations and the defence industry.

 Legal Disclaimer: